 You may also be interested in mounting a cooler bag on your tail rack.
 The $99 RTIC 20 Soft Pack claims to keep ice up to 5 days.
 I haven’t tried it yet, but if it keeps it cold even for 2 days, I’ll be happy!

 Bring a hydration pack, please!
 If you carry a water bottle in your tank bag you won’t drink as much as you need and you can get dehydrated, headachy, grumpy, and that’s neither safe nor fun.
+My favorite is the $130 Geigerrig 2-liter pressurized system.

 Tools & Repair Kits

-While there are lots of llanteras (tire repair places) and competent mechanics everywhere in Baja, it’s best to be prepared with your own toolkit.
+While there are lots of llanteras (tire repair shops) and competent mechanics everywhere in Baja, it’s best to be prepared with your own toolkit.
 So bring it along, and the manual, if you have it.

 Zip ties in assorted sizes are always handy, along with electrical and duct tape, stainless steel bailing wire, spare fuses, and a tire repair and inflation kit.
 A popular, reliable kit is the Best Rest CyclePump Expedition Tire Inflator.